jacobpatterson1549/selene-bananas/README.md

 ### Database
 The app stores user information in a postgresql database.
 Every time the app starts, files in the [sql](sql) folder are ran to ensure the table and stored functions are fresh.

-A Postgresql database can be created with the following bash script.
+A Postgresql database can be created with the command below.
 Change the PGUSER and PGPASSWORD variables.
-It requires administrator access.
+The command requires administrator access.
 ```bash
 PGDATABASE="selene_bananas_db" \
 PGUSER="selene" \